A rule of thumb for selecting dimensions for a media room is to avoid numbers that have simple common denominators.

-A general rule of thumb for selecting dimensions for a media room is to stay away from numbers that have simple common denominators.
-For example a room with an 8’ ceiling and 16’ X 24’ walls would yield poor results.
-This configuration would guarantee standing sound waves or bass that cancels itself out in the center of the room.
+Example: a room with an 8’ ceiling and 16’ X 24’ walls would yield poor results, due to standing sound waves and/or bass that cancels itself out in the center of the room.
 A better choice would be 9' ceilings with a 17' X 24' floor plan.
-What you want to avoid is having sound reflect back into the center of the room and create poor sound performance in the area where you would be sitting while enjoying the system.

-With subwoofers a general rule is more is better.
-The ideal placement for a sub is usually not dead in the corner nor is it in the middle of the wall.
-When using more than one subwoofer don’t place them in a symmetrical arrangement in the room.
-If the sound from two subs travels the same distance to the ear they will cancel each other out and defeat the entire purpose of the device.
+If you have more than one subwoofer, don’t place them symmetrically.
+When the sound from two subs travels the same distance to the ear they cancel each other out, defeating the entire purpose of the device.

 It's crucial to minimize outside noise from infiltrating a media room, of course.
 So is keeping the media room from overpowering adjacent rooms.

 As such, placing noisy appliances in or adjacent to a media room should be avoided, whereas using low-noise air conditioning is very beneficial.